sanjay-murmu-au9/interviewPreparation-2025/README.md

 console.log('end')

 # setImmediate()
-: its run after i/o event when in the check phase in the current loop let start = "start";
+: it run after current execution complete, event when in the check phase in the current loop let start = "start";
 setImmediate(()=>{
  console.log("run set Immediate")